Center for Inclusive Excellence

 Academic Support

-The Center for Inclusive Excellence Academic Support team supports students and high impact educational practices, bringing together academic content tutoring, peer- assisted learning, writing support, pre-college and first-year student general education programming, and workshops for students.
-Staff will be available across the summer to answer questions, connect new students to the right people, and support a smooth landing for all members of the Class of 2028.
+The Center for Inclusive Excellence Academic Support team brings together students, faculty, and staff members through content tutoring, peer-assisted learning, writing support, pre-college and first-year student general education programming, and academic workshops.
+Academic Support staff are available year-round to answer questions, connect new students to the right people, and support a smooth landing for all members of the Class of 2030.

 Services Offered to the Moravian Community

-Skills and Strategy Sessions are available for all undergraduate and graduate students in topics such as time management, learning from readings and lectures, and preparing and studying for tests and quizzes.
+• Skills and Strategy Sessions are available for all undergraduate and graduate students to help them with time management, learning from readings and lectures, and preparing and studying for tests and quizzes.

-Knack Tutoring: Students looking for additional assistance outside of the classroom are advised to consider working with a peer tutor through Knack.
+• Knack Tutoring is offered for students looking for additional assistance outside of the classroom are advised to consider working with a peer or professional tutor.
 Moravian University has partnered with Knack to provide students with access to verified peer tutors who have previously completed this course.
 To view available tutors, visit moravian.joinknack.com and sign in with your student account.

-The Quantitative Resource Center (QRC), is located in SMC 335, is staffed by peer educators qualified to cover drop-in support for select introductory-level mathematics courses.
+• The Quantitative Resource Center (QRC), located in the Math Lounge (3rd Floor SMC) is staffed by peer educators who offer support for select introductory-level mathematics courses.
+No appointments are needed!

 Advance Into Moravian (AIM)